jespyxis/kubeintro/Helm_Exercises/step1/text.md

 Go to the [Artifact Hub site](https://artifacthub.io) and search for nginx.
 One of the entries shows that the Chart is available in the Bitnami repository.

+> You can also execute the helm search hub nginx command to perform this type of search

 Execute the following command to check the syntax of the helm add repo command

 ```